 Yep.
 Nothing crazy.
 Sometimes people call it “wood-look ceramic tile”, even though it’s often made of porcelain (which is technically a type of ceramic).
 We guess the person in charge of creative names was on vacation that day.

-Either way, there are many types of wood flooring, and many types of tile.
+Either way, there are many types of wood flooring, and many types of wood tile flooring.
 But this is the only surface that combines the two.
 You might sometimes hear it referred to as “wood grain tile”, “wood plank tile”, or some such variation.
 All those names refer to the same product.

 Picking out your new floor requires so many decisions.
 Did you know that even once you go with tile as your flooring choice, you still have decisions to make?
-That’s right, not all tiles are quite the same.
-You need to decide if you want porcelain or ceramic wood-look tile.
+That’s right, not all wood tile floorings are quite the same.
+You need to decide if you want porcelain or ceramic wood-look tile flooring.